Szpadel/chrome-headless-render-pdf/README.md

-    --url                    url to load, for local files use: file:///path/to/file --pdf                    output for generated file can be relative to current directory --chrome-binary          set chrome location (use this options when autodetection fail) --chrome-option          set chrome option, options with leading dashes should use --chrome-option=value format --no-margins             disable default 1cm margins
+    --url                    url to load, for local files use: file:///path/to/file --pdf                    output for generated file can be relative to current directory --chrome-binary          set chrome location (use this options when autodetection fail) --chrome-option          set chrome option, can be used multiple times, e.g. --chrome-option=--no-sandbox --no-margins             disable default 1cm margins
     --include-background     include elements background
     --landscape              generate pdf in landscape orientation
     --window-size            specify window size, width(,x*)height (e.g. --window-size 1600,1200 or --window-size 1600x1200)
-    --paper-width            specify page width in inches (defaults to 8.5 inches) --paper-height           specify page height in inches (defaults to 11 inches)
+    --paper-width            specify page width in inches (defaults to 8.5 inches) --paper-height           specify page height in inches (defaults to 11 inches) --page-ranges            specify pages to render default all pages,  e.g. 1-5, 8, 11-13

   Example:
     Render single pdf file